Main elements of the new regime for financial advice

 - Transitionally licensed financial advice providers have up to two years to apply for and be granted, a full licence from the FMA.

-All financial advice providers who give advice to retail clients must have obtained a full licence by the FMA.
+All financial advice providers who give financial advice to retail clients must have obtained a full licence from the FMA.

 - Any remaining transitional licences expire.
-Advice can no longer be provided under a transitional licence.
+Financial advice can no longer be provided under a transitional licence.

 - Competency safe harbour ceases.
 All industry participants must meet the competency requirements in the code of conduct to be able to provide financial advice.

-Over the next 18 months, the FMA will work with the industry in order to help participants understand and get ready for the new financial advice regime and licensing.
+Over the coming months, Strategi Group will work with the industry in order to help participants understand and get ready for the new financial advice regime and licensing.

 If you are uncertain about what the upcoming changes might mean for you or your business, contact us for advice about what you can do now to prepare for the new regime.